Kayli/logspub/linguistics/linguistics.md

 - gerund
   - verb form that can function as a noun
   - in english means -ing form used such as 'playing on computers' and 'genious of play'

+- aesopian language
+  - means of communication with the intent to convey a concealed meaning to informed members of a conspiracy or underground movement, whilst simultaneously maintaining the guise of an innocent meaning to outsiders

 ## lexical relations